salinelake/ab_initio_PbTiO3/README.md

 Datasets, models and scripts that support the findings of the paper "Thermal disorder and phonon softening in the ferroelectric phase transition of lead titanate"

-Folder "DFT" contains preliminary DFT calculations, including structural relaxation, converence check, etc.
+Folder "DFT" contains preliminary DFT calculations, including structural relaxation, convergence check, etc.

 Folder "DPModel" contains datasets, models, and scripts for training the Deep Potential model of PbTiO3.